dusaneh/planner/readme.md

-# QuickBooks Assistant Chatbot
+# New Orch Demo

-A sophisticated AI-powered chatbot application for QuickBooks support that analyzes user queries, routes them to appropriate knowledge tools, and delivers high-quality answers with proper citations and source attribution.
+A sophisticated AI-powered chatbot application for support that analyzes user queries, routes them to appropriate knowledge tools, and delivers high-quality answers with proper citations and source attribution.

 ## Overview